Venezuela crisis: What happened?

 Plummeting oil prices put economy in reverse

-Oil revenue fueled Venezuela's economy under Chavez.
+Oil revenue fueled Venezuela's economy under former President Hugo Chavez.
 When oil was $100 a barrel, billions flowed through the state-owned petroleum company and were siphoned off for social programs and food subsidies.
 But when oil prices fell dramatically, those massive subsidies became unsustainable.

 The flow of dollars slowed to a trickle